iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 | Since version | `4.0.0` |

 #### Features
-* Configure switch style: single rocker / single push button / dual rocker / dual push button
+* **Switch Style Configuration**: This feature allows users to configure the switch style, with options including single rocker, single push button, dual rocker, and dual push button.
-* Button Push event: both switches
+* **Button Push Event**: This feature supports events triggered by the push of either switch.
-* Battery report: %
+* **Battery Report**: Provides a percentage-based report on the current battery level.
-* Health status: online / offline
+* **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".
-* Directly control Zigbee devices: On/Off
+* **Zigbee Device Control**: Enables direct control of On/Off settings for Zigbee devices.
-* Directly control Zigbee groups: On/Off
+* **Direct Zigbee Group Control**: Enables direct control of On/Off settings for Zigbee groups.
+This allows for efficient management of multiple devices.

 #### Pairing Instructions
 1. Connect the S1 switch cable